 Crystal Jade Kitchen is one of the many restaurants that have opened in the newly renovated Centrepoint.
 Expect the usual good quality Chinese dishes and dim sum at this outlet with a bright colour scheme.
 Read our review here.

 Hard Rock Cafe has re-opened in August 2016 after months of renovations.
 We miss the suspended Cadillac de Ville which has been removed but the interior has a refreshed look.
 Read our review here.

 Japan Food Town at Wisma Atria is a new dining concept that opened in July 2016.
 A collection of 16 Japanese restaurants representing different types of Japanese cuisine and for all budgets will open their outlets in Singapore.
 Read our summary of the restaurants here.

-Dutch Baby Cafe at Paragon is a new cafe (opened in April 2016) serving a variety of Dutch baby pancakes, sometimes referred to as German pancakes or Dutch puffs.
+Dutch Baby Cafe at Paragon is a cafe serving a variety of Dutch baby pancakes, sometimes referred to as German pancakes or Dutch puffs.
 Especially suitable for families with young children.
 Boring dads can have their curry rice, health conscious mums can have salads and kids should take easily to the colourful Dutch baby pancakes.
 Read our review here.